 The District's defined benefit other postemployment benefits (OPEB) plan provides OPEB in the form of health and dental insurance benefits for certain retirees and their spouses up to age 65 through a single-employer defined medical plan.
-These benefits are funded 100 percent by the District for the currently eligible retirees and their spouses.
+These benefits are funded 100 percent by the District for the currently eligible retirees and their spouses, if the retiree had 20 years of District service.
+For those with less than 20 years of service, the retiree receives a 5% discount off of the total cost of the premium for each year of District service they have.
 A third-party administrator is utilized to provide claims administration and the District pays claims directly to the insurance provider.
 Insurance is purchased to provide specific stop loss and aggregate stop loss protection.